Kiran-Mandhane/pissd-off/README.md

 ## Running application

-1. Run `yarn install`
+1. Install yarn
-2. Run `yarn add expo` if no .expo folder is added
+2. Run `yarn install`
     - additional dependencies may need to be added
-3. Run `yarn start`
+2. Run `yarn start`
     - note it will not work when connected to the school wifi
-4. scan the QR code with the `Expo Go` app on your phone
+4. Scan the QR code with the `Expo Go` app on your phone

 ## Currently supported features